1965 Argentine Air Force C-54 disappearance

-1965 Argentine Air Force C-54 disappearance (also known as TC-48 Flight or The Cadets Flight) refers to the disappearance of an Argentine Air Force Douglas C-54G carrying cadet graduates from the Military Aviation School that disappeared between Howard Air Force Base in Panama and El Salvador International Airport on 3 November 1965.
+1965 Argentine Air Force C-54 disappearance (also known as TC-48 Flight or The Cadets Flight) refers to the disappearance of an Argentine Air Force Douglas C-54 Skymaster carrying cadet graduates from the Military Aviation School that disappeared between Howard Air Force Base in Panama and El Salvador International Airport on 3 November 1965.
 The last contact with the aircraft was 30 or 40 minutes after take-off, when the pilot reported a fire in one of the engines and notified the control tower of San José International Airport in Costa Rica that they intended to divert there.
 The aircraft never arrived and all passengers and crew are missing, presumed dead.
 The disappearance is considered the greatest mystery of Argentine aviation.

 Flight

 The C-54 took off from El Palomar on October 31, 1965 to the Military Aviation School.
 The crew consisted of 9 members; 5 officers and 54 cadets, thus totaling 68 occupants.
 The training flight would take them to San Francisco.
 During the trip, a second Douglas DC-4 was used, the TC-43 that carried the rest of the promotion.
 Both aircraft departed the following day, and flew to the Cerro Moreno base in Chile where, after a technical stopover, the flight continued to the Las Palmas base in Lima, Peru.
 There they spent the night and incorporated two cadets from the Peruvian Air Force, which were distributed in both planes.
 On November 2 they flew to Panama with a technical stopover in Guayaquil (Ecuador); and the next day, they had to complete the journey between the Howard Air Force Base and San Salvador International Airport (El Salvador).